A mother with her child, creating an example for setting healthy boundaries.

 About the author

 Natalie Jovanic (they/them) is a trauma counsellor and the founder of Bright Horizon Therapies.
 With over 14 years of experience, they support people in healing from trauma, grief, and loss through a gentle, trauma-informed, and anti-oppressive approach.
-Natalie also hosts Trauma Demystified, a podcast that explores the many layers of trauma and the paths to healing.

 Disclaimer: This content reflects my professional knowledge and experience and is intended to educate and support.
 I recognize it may not be helpful in every situation, and I do not know your specific context.
 If you feel stuck, experience symptoms that limit your ability to participate in life, or notice worsening symptoms, please reach out to a qualified mental health professional.